Parthenon

 A sea water dip

-The tour guide was right on time.
-Our tour bus did a slow drive through the city streets that gradually took us to the outskirts of Athens.
+The afternoon tour guide was right on time.
+We were guided to our tour bus that was parked some distance away.
+The streets were too narrow that shuttle buses had to be parked at designated areas only.
+Once aboard, our tour bus did a slow drive through the city streets that gradually took us to the outskirts of Athens.
 Along the way, we did multiple stops to view interesting sites along the route.
 The final destination was the ruins of the Temple of Poseidon.
 There wasn’t much for this tour nor at the ruins of the Temple of Poseidon.
 The tour guide did his best though to keep us entertained while en route.

 On our last day, we took a taxi and did a self-guided tour to Mount Lycabettus.
 We opted to ride the rail train to the top instead of climbing the 200 plus steps.
 We knew we couldn’t make it.
 At the top, the view of Athens was panoramic.
 A Greek Orthodox church on Mount Lycabettus, the Holy Church of St. George of Lycabettus, was open to the public.
 We felt lucky to be given the chance to be inside this church, offer a prayer, and admire all the wall murals.